 Some schools are now offering graduate-level certificates for community college teachers looking for a formal grounding in educational theory.
 These certificate programs may be partially or completely offered online and are in addition to graduate work completed in the field of study.

 Salary Information and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS) predicted that the number of positions for available for postsecondary teachers, a classification of which community college teachers are a subset, would increase by 19% between 2012 and 2022.
+The U.S. Bureau of Labor Statistics (BLS) predicted that the number of positions for available for postsecondary teachers, a classification of which community college teachers are a subset, would increase by 13% between 2014 and 2024.
 This growth is attributed to both population growth and increased demand, because a greater number of students are anticipated to seek post-secondary education.
 The compensation for community college teachers varies widely based on specialty, geography and level of education.
-According to the BLS, the average annual salary for the field of junior college teachers in 2013 was $70,490, but many can be paid much less.
-The BLS reports the salary range for most postsecondary teachers overall was $26,480-$133,360 that year.
+According to the BLS, the median annual salary for the field of junior college teachers in 2015 was $61,610, but pay varies widely.
+The BLS reports the salary of postsecondary teachers working at private, state, and local junior colleges ranged from $30,900-$122,450 that year.

 Community colleges employ teachers who are highly educated in their discipline, and typically require their instructors to possess a master's degree in their field.
 Community college teachers instruct postsecondary students at 2-year colleges.
 Teaching is their primary focus, and although certification isn't required, prior teaching experience is beneficial to those seeking to enter this job market.